Diesel Loco Shed, Ernakulam: Closure controversy

 In October 2013, Southern Railways submitted a proposal to the railway board to shut down the Ernakulam DLS and convert it into an electric loco shed.
 Employees at the loco shed, later joined in by the public and people's representatives protested against this decision, alleging a plan to move the shed to Mangalore, demanding the ELS should be established without closing the DLS as it was the only major railway establishment in Kerala.
 After protests got much popular support, Southern Railway backed down from its move to close the shed.

 Electrification of Shed

-Electrification work started at Ernakulam Diesel Shed in 21st January 2021.Work Completed in November 2021 and E loco Trial completed 31st December 2021.ERODE 22008 WAP1 Used For E loco Trial run.
-From 22 jan 2022 onwards, it has been converted into electric loco shed and all diesel locos are planed to Golden Rock Diesel Loco Shed.
+Electrification work at Ernakulam Diesel Shed started on 21 January 2021.Work was completed in November 2021 and trial run of electric locomotives was completed on 31 December 2021.
+WAP-1 #22008 of Erode was used for the trial run.
+From 22 Jan 2022 onwards, it started receiving electric locomotives.

+All 5 of the electric locomotives of the shed were transferred to Erode in January 2025, citing the lack of infrastructure at the shed for maintaining electric locomotives.